infiniflow/infinity/docs/references/pysdk_api_reference.md

 - **index_name : str**
 - **opt_params : dict[str, str]**
     Common options:
   - 'topk=10': Optimize the BMP index for top 10.
-Only used when the index is BMP.
+Used only when the index is BMP.

 ### Returns